Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 > Please note: you should also update the installed packages because the Visual Studio template ships with a slightly older version of the SDKs for Azure Functions and WebJobs Storage.

-### Test the Function
-In Visual Studio, press F5 (or click Build --> Debug) to launch the local Azure Functions runtime in debug mode.
+### Create a Storage Queue
+The last missing piece before we have all the infrastructure to test the Function the first time is a [Storage Queue](https://azure.microsoft.com/en-us/services/storage/queues/).
+Now let's create one!

-Now, let’s create a test message.
-To do this, go to the Azure Portal and open up your Storage Account’s Queue blade:
+Go to the Azure Portal and open up your Storage Account’s Queue blade:

 ![Azure Storage Account - Queues overview](images/AzurePortal-StorageAccount-Queue.png)

-If you haven’t already created a Queue here, do so now by clicking the “+ Queue” button.
+Created a Queue by clicking the “+ Queue” button.
 Make sure to use the same name you specified when creating the Azure Function with the Queue Trigger (see screenshot below).
+We used to call it `login-events`´.

 ![Code - Name of subscribed queue](images/VisualStudio-QueueTriggerAttribute.png)

+### Test the Function
 Once you have created the Queue, click the Queue entry in the Portal to get to the detail Blade.
 Here, click “+ Add message”.
 In the new Dialog, just add some text and click “OK”.

 ![Storage Queue: Add new message](images/AzurePortal-StorageAccount-AddQueue.png)

+Back in Visual Studio, press F5 (or click Build --> Debug) to launch the local Azure Functions runtime in debug mode.

-Now watch the console window of your function: it will log out how it processes the queue message you just added!
+Now watch the console window of your Function: it will log out how it processes the queue message you just added!

 ![Terminal shows running Function](images/Termina-FunctionFirstRun.png)

 Checking back in the Azure Portal’s view of the Queue, you click the “Refresh” button to see how the message disappeared, because it got processed.

+> If you want to inspect the Queue without actually de-queuing it, you can use the [Azure Storage Explorer](https://storageexplorer.com).

 # Set up PlayFab
 To call your Azure Function from Azure PlayFab, we need to register the Function binding via the Azure Storage Queue and set up an Event Trigger (aka *“Rule”*).